Skip to content

 2. Map it to a custom conversion name in the Event Mapping section

-Option 2: In Facebook Event Manager
+Option 2: Facebook Event Manager

-2. Go to Facebook Event Manager
+2. Open Facebook Event Manager

 3. Create custom conversion rules based on URL parameters, event parameters, or combinations